MicrosoftDocs/Viva/WorkplaceAnalytics/manager-insights/cgcollaboration.md

 * Set up “communities of practice” or business development initiatives to help share expertise or resources.
 * Set speciﬁc goals and reward agile collaboration.
 Peer feedback helps to identify people whom the formal performance reviews might otherwise overlook.

-## Change catalysts
+## Change strategies

 #### Cocreate lists of go-to contacts and distribute them to highly networked individuals

 Survey the group to collect and create a list of contacts that would be a good starting place for your team to contact when trying to establish a new connection.
 This can empower you and your team with the right contacts in order to solve any problems that might arise.
 Ways to do this:

 * Send out a company wide email where people can volunteer to be a connector within their team.
-* Combine all of these connectors into a list and share that list.
+* Combine all of these connectors into a list and share it.
 * Communicate with all that you now have a list of go-to contacts.

 #### Create goals across teams or departments

-Managers can coordinate and assign liaison roles to communicate across teams and with other departments and avoid isolation and ensure information flow.
+You can coordinate and assign liaison roles to communicate across teams and with other departments and avoid isolation and ensure information flow.
 Ways to do this:

 * Identify a cross-team goal, such as improving customer satisfaction.
 * Identify the groups that should be involved, such as Support, Services, and Engineering.